Snaacky/thewiki/docs/tutorials/mpv.md

 ```

 +++ Low-End PCs
-For those with low-end but dedicated GPU, you can stick to mpv's built-in high quality scalers.
+If you have a low-end but dedicated GPU, you can stick to mpv's built-in high quality scalers.

 In your `mpv.conf`, add the following: